-Though each of these components can become a source of pain or dysfunction in the shoulder, the most common rotator cuff injury is a tear.
-These tears can occur following acute trauma or may be due to degenerative effects overtime.
-Whatever the case may be, patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.
+One of the more common rotator cuff injuries is a tear.
+These tears can occur following acute trauma or may be due to degenerative effects over time.
+Patients will feel a drastic reduction in the range of motion, pain, swelling, and instability following a rotator cuff tear.

-Rotator cuff injuries are most common in people who express repeated overhead motions or engage in activities that require forceful pulling maneuvers.
-Athletes, drummers, and blue-collar workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.
+Rotator cuff injuries are most common in people over the age of 60 or who express repeated overhead motions.
+Athletes, drummers, and workers whose jobs entail long bouts of physical exertion involving the shoulder are most susceptible to these types of injuries.

 Diagnosing Rotator Cuff Tears

-After an acute injury or at the onset of the above-mentioned symptoms, it may be best to have a trained health team perform a diagnosis of your rotator cuff.
+After an acute injury or at the onset of the above-mentioned symptoms, you should have a trained health team perform a diagnosis of your rotator cuff.
 These assessments can help a person prevent further damage and ensure that proper treatment takes place.

-Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms and follow this up with a physical examination.
+Doctors will run a routine medical background check to uncover any past trauma which may be causing symptoms.
+They will follow this up with a physical examination.

-If the initial tests confirm that there is a deeper issue, doctors will move on to a range of imaging tests.
+If the initial tests confirm an issue, doctors will move on to a range of imaging tests.
 These tests will provide an inside view of the structures within the shoulder and give doctors more insight into what may be causing the problem.
 Standard imaging tests include:

-- An MRI: Using radio waves and magnetic fields, doctors can take detailed pictures of your shoulder.
+- MRI: Using radio waves and magnetic fields, doctors can take detailed pictures of your shoulder.